 Everyone has stress.
 It is part of life.
-You can feel stress in your body when you have too much to do or when you haven’t slept well.
+You can feel effects of stress in our body when you have too much to do or when you haven’t slept well.
+Your body reacts and adjusts to stress when the environment changes.
+This related changes bring physical, mental, and emotional reactions.

 Brain and Nerves: Stress causes headaches, lack of energy, sadness, nervousness, anger, irritability, lack of concentration, memory problems, mental health problems such as anxiety, depression, substance abuse.